thor314/uncloak/meta/meta-Uncloak Contributor Guide.md

     - **Provable** statements have proofs (or disproofs).
 Theorems, propositions, lemmas, and conjectures are common characters in mathematical cryptography.
 Conjectures in this system are treated as empirical statements.
 Also see **proof** in the next section.
     - **Empirical** statements have some degree of supporting or rejecting evidence.
 They may also be lacking evidence in any direction.
 Also see **data** in the next section.
     - A **Model** groups together a *set of statement nodes* (typically empirical statements) into a coherent structure.
 Security models and simulations are examples of models.
-    - **Proverbial** statements are commonly known truisms or advice, e.g. "don't roll your own crypto" and Kerckhoffs's Principle.
+    - **Aphorism** statements are commonly known truisms or advice, e.g. "don't roll your own crypto" and Kerckhoffs's Principle.
     - **Property** statements describe significant features of some object, e.g. the divisibility of the integers.
     - You might observe that we make statements all the time, on all types of nodes!
 Not every statement deserves its own node, though our bar for what deserves a statement node is not high.
 Much of mathematics is constructed from a towering architecture of relatively trivial statements, stacking on top of one another.
 That it is not already common practice to represent this structure with a graph is a colossally wasted opportunity!